-David Njoku, TE (FA)
+David Njoku, TE (LAC)

 Lands one-year deal with Chargers